Close Menu

 What should I do if I experience a crime in Mexico?

 If you become the victim of a crime, immediately contact local authorities and your embassy or consulate.
 Do not attempt to confront the perpetrator, and prioritize your safety.
 Your embassy or consulate can provide assistance and support during this difficult time.
-(See Also: Is it Safe to Visit Costa Rica Now?
-Traveler’s Guide)
+(See Also: Is Etna Safe to Visit?
+A Guide to Volcanic Adventure)

 What are some tips for staying safe in Mexico?